 The second usage of the word “Lord” in Psalm 110:1 is added without warrant.

-The word “Lord” is an old English term that does not have a direct equivalent in the Hebrew language.
-“Adon” (Strong’s reference H113) is more accurately translated into English as “master.”
+“Lord” is an old English term that did not have a direct equivalent in the Hebrew language.
+“Adon” (Strong’s reference H113) should be translated into English as “master.”

 - This verse would be translated as, “Yahweh our Master, how excellent is thy name.”